 News & Events

-Diana has been been interviewed about the subject of her book by major media including The Washington Post, National Geographic, and Japanese and British television.
+Diana has been been interviewed about the subject of her biography-in-progress on Eliza Scidmore by major media including The Washington Post, National Geographic, and Japanese and British television.
 She has lectured to diverse audiences and published several articles on the subject.
 Her book-related awards are also listed below.

 Media Interviews & TV Appearances

 July 29, 2018: Filmed in Juneau for BBC2’s Great American Railroad Journeys episode on Alaska; interviewer was former MP Michael Portillo, host of the series.

 March 29, 2018: Interviewed by scriptwriter Dan Stashower for National Geographic Live! staged reading of Eliza Scidmore’s work, held during cherry blossom season in Washington.

 Sept.
 29, 2017: Interviewed by Kyla Whitmore, UC-Berkeley student, for podcast on history of Potomac Park and its cherry trees (not yet posted).

 March 18, 2017: Filmed by Japan’s TBS network for Mystery Hunter episode on cherry blossoms in U.S. and Japan.